Asian American Plays, by Author (K)

 - Let There Be Love (Ma-Yi, 2017; Centerstage 2020)

 A mash-up of D.H.
 Lawrence’sSons and Lovers, the Greek myth Eros and Psyche, and online dating and modern matchmaking.
 DeeDee, a supposed widow who never remarried and hates online dating sites and algorithms, runs a high-end matchmaking business with her son, Eric.
 Eric has relations, not relationships, until he meets Sylvia.
 Sylvia, orphaned as a teenager and now an art gallery owner, applies to the agency.
 Eric, hires Rajesh, an evolutionary psychologist and self-described “algorithm automechanic,” to help him come up with an artificial gut to make him more sure of himself.
 Rajesh finds both Eric and DeeDee (especially DeeDee) just fascinating.
 A play about alternately craving and fearing intimacy and connection.

 - Everyone’s Got Something To Lose [working title]

-Under the shadow of an Executive Order stating that homosexuals are no longer allowed to adopt, Manika, an Indian-American pediatrician and former Spelling Bee contestant, is having a baby with her partner Jeanette and a sperm donor Who Shall Not Be Named.
-Coming back from a baby shower, the women are surprised by Manika’s friend Adam, a musical theater actor recently released from his Finian’s Rainbow gig (for undisclosed reasons) dumped by his boyfriend, and in need of a place to stay.
-Reluctantly, Jeanette agrees.
-As Adam tries to get his life back together, he finds that he needs to tune more and more of the real world out, which causes friction with both women.
-A play about how the different levels of privilege are experienced between friends, and what that does to friendship.
+Under the shadow of an Executive Order banning homosexuals from adopting, Manika, an Indian-American pediatrician and former Spelling Bee contestant, is having a baby with Jeanette and a sperm donor Who Shall Not Be Named.
+Returning from a baby shower, the women are surprised by Manika’s friend Adam, an actor released from his Finian’s Rainbow gig, dumped by his boyfriend, and in need of a place to stay.
+As Adam tries to get his life back together, he tunes more and more of the real world out, causing friction with both women.
+A play about how different levels of privilege are experienced between friends, and what that does to friendship.